 The unit also has access to a local GP practice where our mums and their babies can be registered as temporary residents to address any physical problems, get postnatal checks, and baby's immunisations.
-They can also access health visiting services if out of area (more than 20 miles).

-Named Nurse and Nursery Nurse
+Primary Nurse and Nursery Nurse

 These are the qualified staff who will work most closely with you throughout your admission.
-You will be allocated to a designated member of staff on admission, who will be identified as your Named Nurse.
+You will be allocated to a designated member of staff on admission, who will be identified as your Primary Nurse.

-Your Named Nurse is responsible for ensuring your treatment plans are up to date, spending time with you discussing any issues you may have regarding illness and recovery, or anything else that may be worrying you.
+Your Primary Nurse is responsible for ensuring your treatment plans are up to date, spending time with you discussing any issues you may have regarding illness and recovery, or anything else that may be worrying you.